artsy/elderfield/DEPLOYMENT.md

 ### Production Deployment

 You need Artsy Alexa `project.production.json` and access to the Artsy AWS infrastructure.
-If you work at Artsy, you will find it in 1Password in the Engineering vault under `Artsy Alexa Lambda project.production.json`.
+If you work at Artsy, you will find it in 1Password in the Engineering vault under `elderfield (Alexa) project.production.json`.

 ```
 make production-deploy